Skip to contents

 Data poor?
 Simulate yourself some data, son

-If you are eager to get started with verywise but do not have access to a dataset (yet), you can generate both a set of ready-made FreeSurfer brain surface files and a phenotype file to go with them.
+If you are eager to get started with verywise but do not have access to a dataset (yet), you can generate both a set of brain surface files that mimic real FreeSurfer output and a phenotype file to go with them.

 The simulated dataset will automatically be stored into a verywise directory structure and will be ready for you to analyze.